Hiking Glacier National Park in July: Our Family RV Trip Filled With Waterfalls & Sunrise Views

 We attempted a portion of the Highline Trail, but turned around at the narrow exposed section when the boys felt uneasy.
 And that was totally okay.
 Even the short section we did was unforgettable.

+Our final full day brought something new: whitewater rafting for the first time.
 Cold splashes, big laughs, rapid sequences that made everyone scream and smile — it was exactly the kind of wild, joyful adventure Glacier is known for.
+The boys still talk about it today.
+It was the perfect way to close out our time in Montana.

 🚙 Heading Toward Yellowstone